We’re here to make

 Break bread with one another.

-Transforming Life Church is interested in bringing to together the diverse cultures, experiences and ethnicities that are represented in the community.
+Transforming Life Church is interested in bringing together the diverse cultures, experiences and ethnicities that are represented in the community.
 We see people for who they are, regardless of outward differences.
 After all, our church is not just a place we attend but a people to whom we belong.
 Our evening gathering with a meal fosters a closer community and emphasizes building relationships over seeing a production.